Mustafa-Meric-Kasap/duff-net-dynamics/README.md

 ## Overview

-This project investigates the use of Recurrent Neural Networks—specifically LSTM architectures—to model the behavior of the Duffing oscillator, a nonlinear dynamical system known for its chaotic properties.
+This project investigates the use of Recurrent Neural Networks, specifically LSTM architectures, to model the behavior of the Duffing oscillator, a nonlinear dynamical system known for its chaotic properties.
 We simulate hundreds of trajectories, train two different forecasting models (recursive and multi-step), and evaluate their ability to capture the oscillator's physical and dynamical properties.

 ---